-Here's why reducing salt in your diet can save your life and tips to help you lower the salt in your diet from Magdalin Cheong, Head/Deputy Director, Department of Dietetic and Food Services at Changi General Hospital (CGH), explains why and highlights the amount of salt in everyday foods and seasonings.
+Reducing salt in your diet can save your life.
+Magdalin Cheong, Head/Deputy Director, Department of Dietetic and Food Services at Changi General Hospital (CGH), explains why and highlights the amount of salt in everyday foods and seasonings.

 Sodium is essential for your body.
 It helps regulate fluid balance, blood volume and blood pressure.
 Your muscles and nerves also need sodium to work properly.
 However, your body needs only a small amount of sodium.

 The recommended amount of sodium intake is less than 2,000mg per day, equivalent to one teaspoon (5g) of salt.

 Why is reducing sodium intake important?

 Excess sodium acts like a sponge and retains water in your body.
 This, in turn, leads to an increase in blood volume and raises your blood pressure.
 Hence, excessive sodium intake is a key risk factor of